awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-gatewayroutetableassociation.md

 ### Ref<a name="aws-resource-ec2-gatewayroutetableassociation-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the ID of the gateway\.
+When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the ID of the association\.

 ### Fn::GetAtt<a name="aws-resource-ec2-gatewayroutetableassociation-return-values-fn--getatt"></a>